Frequently Asked Questions about a Medical Assistant Technician

 The healthcare industry is not going out of style any time soon and with the baby boomer generation aging, there is always going to be a need for healthcare services.
 With that in mind, if you want to jump into the healthcare field, now is an excellent opportunity to do so.

 If you want to get your feet wet and provide patients with excellent care, you may find that becoming a medical assistant technician is the right choice for you.
-From taking vitals to administering vaccines and helping chart patient’s complaints, you will be the face of the office and interact with patients on various levels.
+From taking vitals to administering vaccines and helping chart patients’ complaints, you will be the face of the office and interact with patients on various levels.

 WILL MEDICAL ASSISTANT TECHNICIANS ALWAYS BE NEEDED?
 WHAT IS THE CURRENT JOB OUTLOOK?

-WHAT TYPE OF DAY TO DAY WORK DO MEDICAL ASSISTANT TECHNICIANS DO?
+WHAT TYPE OF DAY-TO-DAY WORK DO MEDICAL ASSISTANT TECHNICIANS DO?

 Medical assistants are the face of the medical office they work in and are responsible for both clinical and administrative work.
-Typically, medical assistant technicians will measure vital signs of patients, prepare blood samples, give patients immunizations, record patient history, charting, answering phone calls, data entry, and checking patients in and out of the office.
+Typically, medical assistant technicians will measure vital signs of patients, prepare blood samples, give patients immunizations, record patient history, charting, answering phone calls, data entry, and check patients in and out of the office.

 WHERE DO MEDICAL ASSISTANT TECHNICIANS WORK?